synthetichealth/syntheticmass/README.md

 All files necessary for the production site are located in the `build` directory.
 Copy those files to the webroot of the server.

+## Server Setup
+Server setup is documented in detail in [Synthetic Mass Server Setup](./setup/syntheticmass_setup.md).
+All releases should be documented in [RELEASE.md](./setup/RELEASE.md).